 - Find a quiet place to collect your details: You want to pay particular attention to your paperwork at this time.
 You will likely have been given the reason for your denial.
 Recheck all paperwork to confirm the details of your entry refusal.

-- Call a lawyer: If you have not established a lawyer for a case such as this, take the opportunity to contact ones like Niren and Associates and relay the details of your case appropriately.
+- Call a lawyer: If you have not established a lawyer for a case such as this, take the opportunity to contact ones like VisaPlace and relay the details of your case appropriately.

 The truth is, is that no one is guaranteed entry to the US, even citizens.
 Even if you have the correct documentation, visas, or legal status, you could still be denied entry to the US so being prepared for the worst is the best thing to do.

-If you have a visa, you have the right to:
+If you have been denied entry with a visa, you have the right to:

 - An exclusion hearing before a judge to determine your admissibility;